ItsYasiru/personal-site/README.md

     </p>
     <h3>Projects</h3>
     <p>
-        Most of the projects i handled/contributed are not open source as the owner/me of the project is not comfortable with sharing the source code.
+        Most of the projects I handled/contributed are not open source as the owner/me of the project is not comfortable with sharing the source code.
         There are few projects where the work result is visible.
-Looking forward to contribute to more projects and fill this table up.
+I'm looking forward to contributing to more projects and fill this table up.
     </p>
     <table>
         <tr>